 Officiants

-Our DJs come equipped with at least one clip on lapel for the officiant.
+Our DJs supply at least one clip on lapel for the officiant.

 Let us know what your officiant is wearing - pockets appreciated!

-When there are no pockets available, the receiver may be clipped to the back of a dress or some other garment.
+If no pockets are available, the receiver (pictured here) may be clipped to the back of a dress or garment.

-We have reputable windscreens on our lapels (not shown in the photo) though if possible, turn your back to the wind.
-If there are head-on winds, your DJ can mix some of the noise out or provide a work-around.
+We have reputable windscreens on our omnidirectional lapels though if possible, turn your back to the wind.
+If there are head-on winds, your DJ can mix out some of the noise.

 <— DON’T DO THIS!!